 A former orchard, quarry and landfill site reclaimed by nature and now managed in partnership with the Land Trust, this once neglected area is today a thriving oasis in Crayford boasting several…

 Restored woodland and heathland in Croydon which typifies London’s semi-natural habitats, providing a home for stag beetles and woodpeckers.

-Camley Street Natural Park in King's Cross is temporarily closed to the public in order to prepare for the construction of a new visitor and learning centre.
-It will reopen in early 2020.
+Camley Street Natural Park in King's Cross is temporarily closed to the public while we construct a new visitor and learning centre.
+It will reopen in 2020.

-Idyllic wildlife garden and award-winning visitor centre in quiet residential street in Peckham.
+Idyllic wildlife garden and award-winning visitor centre in a quiet residential street in Peckham.

 A fantastic variety of habitats including woodland, reedbed, ditches, ponds and river can be found on a site formerly used for gunpowder production in western Twickenham.

 A designated Site of Special Scientific Interest (SSSI) in North Uxbridge, supporting some of the finest examples of wet woodland in London.